Repair Procedures — Eleven Walkthroughs That Cover 90% of the Work

 Fold the outrigger leg out to its locked position.
 Place a wood block under the leg so it can't swing as you remove the latch hardware.

+Safety glasses on.
 Compress the spring with your thumb (gloved) and slide the latch cam out of engagement.
-Catch the spring — it likes to launch.
+Contain the spring in a rag or a magnetic parts tray as you release it — it will launch.
+If you lose it, you'll be back-ordering an OEM kit before the outrigger goes back into service.

 Use snap-ring pliers to remove the e-clip or c-clip securing the latch pin.
 Slide the pin out, capturing any thrust washers.